Joseph Kelly (academic)

 Joseph Patrick Kelly (Joe Kelly) is a scholar, editor, and professor of English at the College of Charleston.
-He currently serves as Speaker of the Faculty.
 He earned his B.A. from the University of Dallas and received his Ph.D. in English in 1992 from the University of Texas, Austin.
 Dr. Kelly was born in 1962 and resides in Charleston, South Carolina.

-Scholar and Professor
+Scholar and professor

-Dr. Kelly is a tenured professor, speaker of the faculty, and past graduate director of the English program at the College of Charleston.
+Dr. Kelly is a tenured professor and past graduate director of the English program at the College of Charleston.
 His book Our Joyce: From Outcast to Icon was published in 1998, and he has written critical articles on James Joyce and presented at the American Conference for Irish Studies.
-In addition to his interests in modern British fiction, he conducts research in antebellum South Carolina history and recently published “Henry Laurens and the Southern Man of Conscience” in the South Carolina Historical Magazine.
-Dr. Kelly is an active member of the faculty senate and also serves as a Western Civilization professor for the Honors Program.
+In addition to his interests in modern British fiction, he conducts research in antebellum South Carolina history and published “Henry Laurens and the Southern Man of Conscience” in the South Carolina Historical Magazine.
+Dr. Kelly has been an active member of the faculty senate and has served as a Western Civilization professor for the Honors Program.

-During his undergraduate career, Dr. Kelly was a co-author of the Groundhogiad, an epic poem about drinking beer.